State passes 700,000 cases with rise of 1,882; new deaths down to 10

 State and county increases represent fatalities received by the state Saturday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 101 on Aug.
 28.

-In a state report Sunday, 109 deaths were added from the last day's report and 2 removed after determining they weren't related to COVID-19.
+In a state report Saturday, 109 deaths were added from the last day's report and 2 removed after determining they weren't related to COVID-19.
+Sunday's report hadn't been issued.

 Miami-Dade remained 3,231, which is 176 more in one week.
 Broward is at 1,379 with a rise of 59 in one week.
 St. Lucie has risen by 12 deaths in one week compared with Martin by 10, Indian River by 6 and Okeechobee by 3.